"The charity that is trifle to us can be precious to others."

 "The more people go to church, the more they give to church, study shows"

-While these stories reflect American findings, Gallup surveys conducted from 2005 to 2009 in 145 countries revealed that these same religious practices held true internationally.
+While those stories reflect American findings, Gallup surveys conducted from 2005 to 2009 in 145 countries revealed that these same religious practices held true internationally.

 In an article in Philanthropy, Zinsmeister offers the following insights: